The Churches of Britain and Ireland

 St. Cuthbert's Centre, (U.R.C.) on Fiddler's Green.
 It's labelled on older maps as Presbyterian.
 NU 1252 4192. © Bill Henderson.
 Link - it's history page dates it to 1891.

 St. Mary the Virgin.
 NU 1256 4178. © Bill Henderson.
 Another view, © Dave Westrap, and another, © Alex Parker.
-Interior view, and the list of Bishops, Priors and Vicars, both © Steve Bulman (2021).
+Three interior views - 1, 2, 3, the list of Bishops, Priors and Vicars, and the font, all © Steve Bulman (2021 and 2024).
 Link.
 Grade I listed.
 A cross base and a memorial in the churchyard are listed separately - they can be found here.

 Just off the coast of Holy Island is the tidal island of St. Cuthbert's Isle.
 O.S. maps mark a Chapel (Remains of) at NU 1230 4162.
 This source dates it as medieval, and other surface features have been interpreted as possibly the remains of the hermitage of St. Cuthbert, mentioned by Bede.
 A photo of the island and chapel ruin is available here.